3 Cheap Tech Stocks to Buy Right Now

-The U.S. hasn't put the coronavirus crisis behind it yet, but some investors are already looking beyond the tech sector for new areas of growth as the economy begins to open back up.
-This has caused the share prices of some tech stocks to fall from their highs, creating good buying opportunities for investors interested in Roku (NASDAQ: ROKU), Okta (NASDAQ: OKTA), and The Trade Desk (NASDAQ: TTD).
+The U.S. hasn't put the coronavirus crisis fully behind it yet, but some investors are already looking beyond the tech sector for new areas of promise as the economy opens back up.
+This has caused the share prices of some tech stocks to fall from their recent highs, creating good buying opportunities for investors interested in Roku (NASDAQ: ROKU), Okta (NASDAQ: OKTA), and The Trade Desk (NASDAQ: TTD).
 Here's why.

 Image source: Getty Images.